metermd/keyslime/README.md

 You can read about the problem Keyslime attempts to solve [in this article by Google's Adam Langley](https://www.imperialviolet.org/2013/06/27/botchingpfs.html).

+As a side-effect of its design, it's also great for generally oozing down your HTTPS private keys from a central server to TLS termination endpoints.

+It keeps the keys it generates in non-swappable RAM, so they never touch the disk (You can decide against this to survive reboots, but do so informed).

 The system consists of two components:
   1. `keyslime-louis`, generates TLS Session Ticket keys, rotates them, and sets up a directory that clients can pull from.